-In Matter of Johnson IIII, 74 N.E.3d 550 (Ind.
-2017), Respondent, who was the chief public defender in Adams County, had an affair with a woman ("Jane Doe") who had a conviction for operating while intoxicated.
+In Matter of Johnson III, 74 N.E.3d 550 (Ind.
+2017), Respondent, who was the chief public defender in Adams County and married, had an affair with "Jane Doe" ("J.D.") who had a conviction for operating while intoxicated.
 Shortly after Respondent's wife left him, Respondent began harassing Jane Doe by phone and Facebook, including a phone call where Respondent was crying and shooting a gun during the phone call.
 Eventually, a protective order was issued, but was thereafter violated.
 The Court held that a suspension for a period of not less than one year, without automatic reinstatement, was warranted for Respondent's pattern of harassment of Jane Doe.
 The Court declined to determine whether Respondent's criminal stalking, harassment, and invasion of privacy conduct violated Rule 8.4(b) because the hearing officer did not make specific findings on these allegations.

 In Matter of Schenk, 83 N.E.3d 695 (Ind.
-2017), respondent did not report his convictions of operating a vehicle while intoxicated ("OWI") or possession of marijuana to the Commission in violation of Admission and Discipline Rule 23(11.1)(a)(2).
-He was later arrested and convicted for multiple OWI offenses, which is a violation of Indiana Professional Conduct Rule 8.4(b).
-The court sanctioned respondent with a 180 day suspension from the practice of law, "with 30 days actively served" and the rest contingent on completing "twenty-four months of probation with JLAP monitoring."
+2017), Respondent was convicted of operating a vehicle while intoxicated ("OWI") with an alcohol concentration equivalent of .15 or more in 2011.
+A few years later, in 2016, Respondent pled guilty to a charge of possession of marijuana.
+Neither of these convictions were reported to the Commission by Respondent, which violated Admission and Discipline Rule 23(11.1)(a)(2) (2016).
+Respondent was later arrested and charged with multiple OWI-related offenses, of which prosecution was deferred pending completion of the Allen County Alcohol Deterrent Program.
+Respondent violated Indiana Professional Conduct Rule 8.4(b) and Admission and Discipline Rule 23(11.1)(a)(2) (2016).
+The Court suspended Respondent for 180 days with 30 days actively served and the remainder stayed subject to Respondent completing at least 24 months of probation with JLAP monitoring.

-In Matter of Chamberlain, 87 ne3d 447 (Ind.
-2017), respondent was suspended from practicing law for three years, without automatic reinstatement when he committed counterfeiting.
+In Matter of Chamberlain, 87 N.E.3d 447 (Ind.
+2017), Respondent was suspended from practicing law for three years, without automatic reinstatement when he committed counterfeiting.
 "Respondent endorsed a check payable to a third party, siphoned off \$10,000 for himself, and provided the payee with a cashier's check for the remainder" without the knowledge or permission of the payee.
 Respondent violated Indiana Professional Conduct Rules 8.4(b) and 8.4(c) and was required to pay restitution to the victim before petitioning for reinstatement.